Blooom

-Blooom, often stylized as "blooom", was an online Registered Investment Adviser that managed individual participant accounts in IRAs and in employer sponsored retirement plans such as 401(k), 403(b), or TSP.
-The company was founded in 2013 by Chris Costello, who now serves as chief executive officer.
+Blooom, often stylized as "blooom", was an online registered investment adviser that managed individual participant accounts in IRAs and in employer sponsored retirement plans such as 401(k), 403(b), or TSP.
+The company was founded in 2013 by Chris Costello, who served as chief executive officer.
 In January 2021, Blooom managed $5 billion in assets.
-In December 2022, it was bought out by Morgan Stanley.
+In December 2022, it was purchased by Morgan Stanley and ceased operation.

 Funding

 Non-profit organization, LaunchKC, awarded Blooom a $50,000 grant in September 2015.
 In October 2015, Blooom closed a $4 million Series A funding round led by QED Investors and had over $110 million in assets under management (AUM).
 Additional Series A investors included DST Systems, Commerce Ventures, Hyde Park Venture Partners, and UMB Financial Corporation.
 In November 2015, the company won the “One in a Million” competition and corresponding $10,000 award from the Ewing Marion Kauffman Foundation, a not for profit organization.

 A $9.15 million Series B funding round was completed in early 2017, and the company had reached $500 million in AUM.
 Blooom announced a layoff of staff and a refocus of the company away from business-to-business and instead of business-to-client.
 This April 2017 change also involved the resignation of President, Greg Smith.
 By September 28, 2017, Blooom's Securities and Exchange Commission (SEC) ADV filings showed they had surpassed $1 billion in AUM.
 A change in leadership occurred in February 2018, as Matt Burgener replaced co-founder, Chris Costello, as CEO.